 What is to give light must endure burning – Viktor Frankl

-Tam worked with people from a diverse range of backgrounds, from service-users with emotional, mental and social health issues to survivors of the atomic bombing of Hiroshima, former freedom-fighters in South Africa, and refugees and genocide survivors displaced from their various home countries.
-She discovered a remarkable capacity of spirit common to human beings everywhere, but not always immediately accessible.
-In some it emerges and grows alongside adversity.
-For others, it needs to be guided, encouraged and nurtured.
+I have worked with people from a wide range of backgrounds and cultures, on several continents.
+From service-users with mental health and social challenges to survivors of the atomic bombing of Hiroshima, former freedom-fighters in South Africa, and refugees and genocide survivors displaced from their many home countries, I have witnessed a remarkable capacity of spirit common to human beings everywhere, but not always immediately accessible.
+In some it emerges and grows alongside or following adversity.
+For others, it needs to be guided, nurtured and encouraged.

 Here are some comments from course and workshop participants

-The AccepTTranscend logo depicts a torii gate.
-These are most commonly found at the entrance to a Japanese Shinto shrine, and mark the transition from the mundane to the sacred.
+The AccepTTranscend logo depicts a torii gate, most commonly found at the entrance to a Japanese Shinto shrine to mark the transition from the mundane to the sacred.

-The adoption of the torii gate as AccepTTranscend’s logo is intended to honour the survivors of the atomic bombings in Japan, and the strength and adaptability of survivors everywhere.
+The adoption of the torii gate as a logo is intended to honour the survivors of the atomic bombings in Japan, and the strength, resilience and wisdom of survivors everywhere.